 Product — a clear offer that solves a specific problem at a reasonable price

 For a small business to grow and thrive, it has to be offering clear, demonstrable (even obvious), products and services to its clients.
 Products that are superior to what is already in the market is an added advantage.
 This can is what will help your brand stand out.

 Demonstrating a problem your customers and potential customers have is where this starts.
 The problem needs to have a complex enough level of difficulty that people struggle to solve, and you must look like the best person for the job.

 In other words, you need to identify a market gap (niche) that is yet to be filled, or has room for a better solution.
 Use the opportunity to describe to your customers how well your product will solve their problems- save time, improve health, save money, improve the productivity of business, quality of life, to mention a few.

 The world marketplace is huge.
 Burning and specific needs are easiest to target vs. general problems.

 This may include concentrating on specified solutions or beginning by focusing on a narrow niches.

-When the product is well off and moving fast, it could be time to develop another area of focus.
+When your signature service is selling consistently, it could be time to develop another offer.
 But try to wait until delivery of the first one is running smoothly.

 Properly determined price is essential for maximizing marginal revenue.
 Typically, prices are inversely related to sales volume.
 What that means is you need to sell more of lower priced services to stay afloat.

 Keep your prices high enough to give you a healthy profit, and reasonable enough to keep your clients returning.